Penkie/Penkie/README.md

 Here's some of my dev things

 - 🔭 I’m currently working on ...
 A secret project
 - 🌱 I’m currently learning ...
-Angular / Django
+Angular / NestJS
 - 🤔 I’m looking for help with ...
-Django
+NestJS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [My website](https://penkie.ch)
 - 😄 Pronouns: ...
 He/Him